 Protecting your business premises and your employees from the risk of fire is of paramount importance.
 Not only that, but it’s the law as well!
-Ensuring your premises is fitted with a suitable fire alarm system and adequate fire detection is one step towards mitigating the risk of fire.
+Ensuring your premises is fitted with suitable fire alarm systems and adequate fire detection is one step towards mitigating the risk of fire.